1991 in LGBT Rights

 • Same-sex marriage becomes banned.

 Article 46 of The Constitution of Bulgaria (1991) defines marriage as a “free union between a man and a woman.”
-Currently, Bulgaria has only recognized 1 gay marriage after a court ruling, but only 1 being recognized and none other does not mean they recognize foreign gay marriages.
+Bulgaria has recognized one gay marriage because of a court ruling, and only one being recognized does not mean they recognize foreign gay marriages.

 • June 21